JiangXL/BIO-BioInfo-2018/Review.md

 from a single parent.
 Linkage disequilibrium is the non-random assocation of alleels at different loci in a given population.

+Haplotype: The combination of alleles occurring on the same chromosome.

 5. Data

 6. Vcf